chinmaywali/MonthlyChallenges_App-FullStack/README.md

 This project is designed to enhance CRUD (Create, Read, Update, Delete) operations while demonstrating a clean and scalable architecture.

+Built using React (frontend) and Spring Boot (backend), with a PostgreSQL database.
+The project follows a RESTful API architecture and has been tested on AWS using S3 (frontend hosting), Elastic Beanstalk (backend), and RDS (PostgreSQL database). 🚀

 ---

 ## 🛠️ Tech Stack